aadonkeyz/Blog/source/_posts/Building-Abstractions-with-Procedures.md

 ```

 ## Procedures as General Methods

+We introduced [**compound procedures**](https://aadonkeyz.com/posts/38ee15cf/#Compound-Procedures) as a mechanism for abstracting patterns of numerical operations so as to make them independent of the particular numbers involved.
+With higher-order procedures, we began to see a more powerful kind of abstraction: [**procedures used to express general methods of computation**](https://aadonkeyz.com/posts/38ee15cf/#Procedures-as-Arguments), independent of the particular functions involved.
+In this section we discuss two more elaborate examples general methods for finding zeros and fixed points of functions, and show how these methods can be expressed directly as procedures.

+### Finding roots of equations by the half-interval method

 The half-interval method is simple but powerful technique for finding roots of an equation $f(x) = 0$, where $f$ is a continuous function.